-A D M I S S I O N S

-RESIDENCY STATUS

-The determination of the residency status of students is made under rules adopted by the Missouri Department of Higher Education.
+A D M I S S I O N S RESIDENCY STATUS The determination of the residency status of students is made at the time of admission under rules adopted by th made at the time of admission under rules adopted by the Missouri Department of Higher Education.
 Residency status relates to student fee charges and to eligibility for financial aid furnished by the state of Missouri.
 Students who are classified by the University as non-residents and who believe they are entitled to resident status should contact the Registrar's Office to obtain a copy of the booklet entitled "Residence and Educational Fee Rules," which includes an Application Requesting Consideration for In-State Fees.